ParrotSec/documentation/docs/info/system-requirements.md

 visible: true
 ---

-## Parrot Linux is pretty nimble but the following is a bare minimum.
+## ParrotOS is pretty nimble but the following is a bare minimum.

 ### Parrot Home
 - Dual core x86_64 Processor